-• Residency of the client is determined on the basis of the rule for economic center of interest of the institutional unit, rather than the rule of nationality, transaction currency, or legal definition.
+• Residency of the client is determined on the basis of the rule for economic center of interest of the institutional unit, rather than the rule of nationality, transaction currency, or legal definition, i.e. as defined by the Balance of Payments and International Investment Position Manual.
 All institutional units that have a location-dwelling, place of production, and fixed assets - on the territory of a certain country where they are engaged in relevant economic activities are treated as residents.
-Also, for the compilation of the monetary balance sheets, and especially for the monetary surveys, the following principles are applied:
+Also, for the compilation of the monetary balance sheets, and especially for the monetary surveys, the following additional principles are applied: